calebS24/Skin-Cancer-Classification/README.md

 ## Project Overview

 The goal of this project is to develop an effective system for classifying skin lesions based on images.
-The project leverages deep learning and machine learning algorithms to achieve high accuracy in classification, aiding in the early detection and treatment of skin diseases.
+The project uses deep learning and machine learning algorithms to achieve high accuracy in classification, aiding in the early detection and treatment of skin diseases.

 ## Dataset